 The Donald and Helen Schort School of Mathematics and Computing Sciences

-LR’s Computer Science program strives for academic excellence by offering rigorous courses designed to challenge the qualified and motivated student and to liberate the mind through an emphasis on quantitative and abstract reasoning, problem solving, critical thinking, and strong communication skills.
+LR’s Information Technology (IT) program strives for academic excellence by offering rigorous courses designed to challenge the qualified and motivated undergraduate student and to liberate the mind through an emphasis on quantitative and abstract reasoning, problem solving, critical thinking, and strong communication skills.

 LEARNING OUTSIDE THE CLASSROOM

-Students who complete degrees in Computer Science generally have very bright professional futures—if they are prepared to stay current with a fast moving field.
-As computing technologies continue to expand and evolve, professional opportunities will arise for individuals with expertise in the development and maintenance of computers and computer systems.
-Opportunities exist across a surprisingly diverse array of professions: software engineering, programming, and development; systems and database analysis and administration; computer engineering; web development; quality assurance and cybersecurity.
+Students who complete degrees in Information Technology generally have very bright professional futures—if they are prepared to stay current with a fast moving field.
+As computing and informational technologies continue to expand and evolve, professional opportunities will arise for individuals with expertise in the development and maintenance of computer and database systems.
+Opportunities exist across a surprisingly diverse array of professions: network administration; systems and database analysis and administration; business and technology data analytics; web and mobile application development; cloud development; software development and technical support; quality assurance and project management—just to name a few.
 Students who can combine technical skills with the ability to communicate and collaborate, and to think critically and assess analytically will possess a distinctive advantage.
 LR’s rich integration of professional preparation with a deep grounding in the liberal arts provides an excellent model for professional preparation.

 IT MAJOR REQUIREMENTS

 Students may complete a BA degree with a major in Information Technology, An Information Technology minor is also available, as is a Certificate in Enterprise Resource Planning.